roman-milk/roman-milk.github.io/confidence.md

   "Leave Master alone!" she screamed.

   Sunita entered the room then, looking like she'd taken a beating similar to mine.
 Sanjit threw Tina from his body and turned back to me only to feel Sunita's frying pan slam into the back of his head.
 He dropped, unconscious.
-Report_Story #2